 If you are losing your BBM circle of friends, you are nearly certain to find them all in one or both of WhatsApp and Skype.
 For non-sensitive personal communications, you’re likely to use one or both of these.

-- WhatsApp is an IM and voice over internet protocol (VOIP) app linked to a user’s cell phone number.
+WhatsApp is an IM and voice over internet protocol (VOIP) app linked to a user’s cell phone number.
 WhatsApp has more than 200 million users worldwide.
 If someone is in your WhatsApp network, they are going to know your cell number.
 If you view your cell phone as proprietary, and as a business tool primarily to enable you to make outbound calls, that could be a problem, or at least an annoyance.
 Being device-to-device, WhatsApp is end-to-end encrypted.
-However, Facebook has announced that WhatsApp will shortly be blended into a new app that will combine WhatsApp with Facebook Messenger and Instagram.
+Unlike BBM, you cannot ‘redact,’ or permanently remove, messages on both ends of the chat.
+Facebook has announced that WhatsApp will shortly be blended into a new app that will combine WhatsApp with Facebook Messenger and Instagram.
 That makes commenting on features and security of a product that will shortly exist in a completely different, and undefined form difficult.
 The app could lose its focus, as the expiring BBM did.
 The development process could also accidentally expose personal data to the outside, as Facebook has admitted happened numerous times in recent years.
 Teething problems are inevitable when such a major software release is unrolled;

 Signal and BBMe